tmoens/zebrafish-facility-manager/Deployment.md

 means that you will need to provide a gmail address the server can use for sending emails.

-What is more, since the application sends the emails programattically, the gmail account it logs into is deemed insecure by Google, no matter how good the password is.
+What is more, since the application sends the emails programatically, the gmail account it logs into is deemed insecure by Google, no matter how good the password is.

-You need to create such a Google/gmail account - do not use your own.
+1. You need to create such a Google/gmail account - do not use your own.
-You need to give it a very good password (again, use a password generator).
+1. You need to give it a very good password (again, use a password generator).
-You need to configure the account to allow "insecure access".
+1. You need to configure the account to allow "insecure access".

-In the "per faccility" guide you will be entering the id and password for this account.
+In the "per facility" guide you will be entering the id and password for this account.

 ## Wrap up